 For all you individuals who spend enormous amounts of time and energy giving us your "expert opinions" in chat rooms all day, I hate to break it to you but NOBODY CARES.
 Therefore, quit your whining, cease the crappy banter, and end your trolling ways to aspire to a life of bliss and harmony with the world around you.

 What blows my mind is how much time people spend clicking around on Facebook and Snapchat all day.
 For those of you who spend your day counting every like, waiting for that next comment, and posting yet another absurd selfie, or photo of your pancakes, get some help for yourself.
 I mean seriously, some of you have a problem.
 It's healthy to want to be social and interact with your peers on occasion.
 But it's very easy for some people to get sucked into LOOK AT MEEEE LAND (and never come out).
 Spend more time seeking within versus looking for virtual friends and you will become happier.
 Better yet, do yourself a favor and delete you FB account like I did.
 And did I mention that Facebook has been selling your most intimate data for years?
-Every single post, every click, every like is now out there in the ethosphere, available to the highest bidder.
+Every single post, every click, every like you made is now out there in the ethosphere, available to the highest bidder.
 Well done!